desmondwong1215/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Tips:**<br>
-* Student names can only contain alphanumeric characters and spaces.<br>
 * Duplicate names are allowed but will receive a new unique Student ID.<br>
 * Names are case-sensitive.<br>
 * Genders are case-insensitive.